- Colour Brown or yellowish brown to black or reddish black

 Acrobat ants nest and shelter in moist wood structures softened by decay, fungi, or wood-boring insects.
 This can mean they often invade wall cavities, wood galleries, baseboards, doors, and window frames, or in the yard, logs, firewood, and trees.

 In your home, these ants target sweet foods, like fruit, and high-protein foods such as meat, while in the wild they prefer honeydew, mealybugs, and a variety of live and dead insects.

 How worried should I be about acrobat ants?

-Compared to other, more destructive ant species, acrobat ants have a minimal impact on the places they infest.
-However, the insects can become pests when they exacerbate the existing structural damage left by other wood-boring species.
-Acrobat ants also occasionally strip the insulation from electrical and telephone wires, which increases the risk of power shorts and outages.
-The insects bite and emit an unpleasant odour when disturbed or threatened, as well.
+Acrobat ants can exacerbate the existing structural damage left by other wood-boring species, and can also strip the insulation from electrical and telephone wires, which increases the risk of power shorts and outages.
+When threatened, they may bite.